gauravmadan583/Classification/README.md

 # Classification
 Classification using various different algorithms.
-I compared 7 algorithms to classify a dataset.
+I compared 7 algorithms to classify a dataset which looked like this

 ![alt text](https://github.com/gauravmadan583/Classification/blob/master/image.jpg?raw=true)

 The 7 algorithms are as follows:

 1. Logistic Regression